Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

-We need our estimates on the valleys to be true simultaneously for a large deterministic number of valleys that we will prove to be greater than $N_t$ with good probability.
-This is why we define $n_t := \lfloor e^{\kappa (1+\delta) \phi(t)} \rfloor$.
+{The random number $N_t$ is the number of valleys visited until time $t$.
+Instead of working with the $N_t$ first $h_t$-valleys, it is more convenient to rather prove properties of a large deterministic number, $n_t$, of $h_t$-valleys ($n_t$ being chosen in such a way that it is greater than $N_t$ with a large probability).
+We define $n_t := \lfloor e^{\kappa (1+\delta) \phi(t)} \rfloor$.
+In the remainder, most of the estimates that we prove are true with a large probability and simultaneously for the $n_t$ first $h_t$-valleys.
+It will be proved by Lemma \ref{nbvalleesvisit} of Subsection \ref{reprise} that $N_t \leq n_t$ with a large probability.

-In all this section, we assume that $\delta$ is small enough so that $(1+3\delta)\kappa<1$, and that the hypothesis of Theorem \ref{cvdutl} are satisfied : $V$ has unbounded variations and there exists $p>1$ such that $V (1) \in L^p$, so all the results of Sections \ref{etudevallees} and \ref{estimates} apply here.
+In all this section we assume that $\delta$ (defined in Subsection \ref{coin}) has been chosen small enough so that $(1+3\delta)\kappa<1$, and we assume that the hypothesis of Theorem \ref{cvdutl} are satisfied: $V$ has unbounded variation and there exists $p>1$ such that $V (1) \in L^p$.
+As a consequence, all the results of Sections \ref{etudevallees} and \ref{estimates} apply here. }